 When to Walk Away from a Client: 15 Ultimate Reasons

-Free up business resources, and
+- Free up business resources

-Propel your business forward.
+- Propel your business forward.

-Whether you a complete newbie in your industry, or a
+- Complete newbie in your industry, or a

 1. Your Client’s Project is Not a Good Fit